lkodinsson/MARS/Fantasy/Skills.md

 ### Kiai "Projection" (DEX)

-Kiai the spirit of your movement and the air you breathe, the air that feeds your body and mind.
+Kiai is the spirit of your movement and the air you breathe, the air that feeds your body and mind.
 With the use of this aura your movements will become fast and effortless, the air around you will become an extension of your body.

 ##### Table: Kiai Resource Conversion
 | Roll Value | Step Name | Resource<br/>Conversion |